Jamie3213/tolstoy-text-analysis/Readme.md

 #### Importing our data

-We'll be using [Project Gutenberg](http://www.gutenberg.org/) as the source of our text data.
 We can see the list of books available from Project Gutenberg using the `gutenberg_metadata` function from the gutenbergr package:

 ``` r
 gutenberg_metadata